Kirizaki/SparkTestApparature/README.md

-my first code ever for a Bachelor's thesis (atmega)
+my first/worst code ever for a Bachelor's thesis (atmega)